OlivierBouchoms/cloud-data-protection/CloudDataProtection/CloudDataProtection.Services.MailService/README.md

 #### Sendgrid

-The Sendgrid sections must be configured if mails are sent using Sendgrid.
+The Sendgrid section must be configured if mails are sent using Sendgrid.

 ```json
   "SendGrid": {